apocas/ssh2-multiplexer/README.md

 * SSH2 exec channel multiplexer.

-* Allows to multiplex the available SSH channels in order to send a larger number of commands.
+* Allows to enqueue/backpressure/multiplex'ish the available SSH channels in order to send a larger number of commands.

 * Check the examples.